henrikmotzkus/AutomationDemo/README.md

 ## 1. tl;dr

-This is a technical demonstration to try out many aspects of automating Azure management tasks.
+This is a technical demonstration (Or tutorial) to try out many aspects of automating Azure management tasks.
 The deploy.ps1 is the command center to roll out all demo steps.
 This is totally tech focussed. ;-)

-When you in front of your first  Azure project please have a look at the official Microsoft "Cloud adoption framework" first.
+When you in front of your first Azure project please have a look at the official Microsoft [Cloud adoption framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/) first.

 ## 2. Problem statement